dnguyen800/jekyll-TeXt-theme/_infrastructure/network.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_6F2D06D13ED5B646A7B3ABF92554F4B018DC3C58310A9D7A5EC1772E423FF837_1546274366130_google_wifi_app.png)

+My home network consists of 25 to 30 devices and Google Wifi handles it with ease.
+Whether it is music streaming throughout the house, watching movies in 4K--I haven't run into any issues.
+I've read on forums that network issues are more noticeable once you hit the 40+ device limit--by that time, you will need to upgrade to Ubiquiti routers and APs. ~ and actively manage your network.

 #### The Problems

-That said, I’m disappointed that I’ve run into some issues with Google Wifi.
-I had to reboot and reconnect the wifi points to the network once a month.
-I believe the cause is the refurb Onhub Google router I’m using, which has been exhibiting other problems with it, like a dead ethernet port.
+With all the good things I've said of Google Wifi so far, I find myself looking at other solutions that support advanced features like VLAN and VPN.
+The need for a separate, segregated network for IoT devices is growing, yet none of the current consumer routers offer it.

-To Google’s credit, every issue was easily resolved through the app—I even fixed the issue while I was away from the house.
-Still, I wish this system was a set-and-forget-it type solution, but I haven’t found the answer, yet.
+I set up a TP-Link/Google Onhub router, which is compatible with Google Wifi, but ran into disconnection issues every few weeks.
+Replacing the TP-Link with a Google Wifi point seems to have solved the problem, though it's disappointing to have run into this issue in the first place.
+To Google’s credit, every issue I encountered was easily resolved through the app—I even fixed the issue while I was away from the house.
+Still, I wish this system was a set-and-forget-it type solution, but I haven’t found the answer in Google Wifi, yet.

 Not everyone prefers Google Wifi as its simplicity means less control in some cases.
 I’ve run into issues that could have been resolved if Google Wifi had the following features: